Lights Up: Release and promotion

 Prior to the release of "Lights Up", Styles launched a campaign on 10 October 2019, World Mental Health Day.
 Billboards bearing the Columbia Records logo and the caption "Do You Know Who You Are?", were erected in London and New York.
 The billboards also bore the acronym "TPWK" (Treat People with Kindness), a phrase that had earlier been used on the merchandise of Harry Styles: Live on Tour.
 The caption was later revealed as the title of the song "Treat People with Kindness" from the album Fine Line.
 A website titled with the same phrase was also set up; it offered compliments to users who entered their names into it.
 Styles announced the title of the single on his Instagram account with a photo of himself.
 Erskine Records and Columbia Records released "Lights Up" for digital download and streaming on 11 October 2019 in various countries as the lead single from his second album Fine Line.
 The same day, the song was added to a BBC Radio 1 playlist, and contemporary hit radio stations in Australia and Italy.
 A limited-edition 7-inch single containing a new track called "Do You Know Who You Are?
 (Locked Groove)" on the B-side was issued worldwide in early 2020.

 On 16 November 2019, Styles delivered his first performance of "Lights Up" on Saturday Night Live, along with "Watermelon Sugar".
 For the performance, he rendered "Lights Up" in a stripped-down, R&B style; he was accompanied by a trumpeter, backing vocalists, and a live band.
 Hilary Hughes of Billboard praised the performance, writing: "With little more than the piano, an acoustic guitar, a trumpet and the intricate harmonies of his back-up singers, Styles belted every high note and danced to the beat of the song's bridge".
 Styles performed the track again on Later... with Jools Holland on 21 November and at Capital FM's Jingle Bell Ball on 7 December.
 The song was included on the setlist of his one-night concert at the Forum in Los Angeles on 13 December to promote the release of Fine Line.
 On 18 December, Styles performed the single on BBC Radio 1's Live Lounge segment.
-On 29 February the following year, he sang it at the Music Hall of Williamsburg for Sirius XM and Pandora's secret session.
+On 29 February the following year, he sang it at the Music Hall of Williamsburg for SiriusXM and Pandora's secret session.